Laura C. Stevenson

 Laura soon found that writing about history gave her a great deal to say, and she graduated from the University of Michigan as co-winner of the prize for the best senior honors thesis in history.
 She continued writing history at Yale, and taught Elizabethan History at UC Santa Barbara for a year before completing her doctoral dissertation.

 At about the time Laura received her doctorate, two discoveries altered her projected life as a writer.
 The first was that despite the Mediterranean beauty of Santa Barbara, California, where she lived with her husband and two little girls, the landscape and lush summer green of Vermont remained the center of her imaginative existence.
 From the time she was five to the time she was twenty-four, Laura had lived two lives: a school-year life at various academic levels, and an alternate, rural life in the old Vermont farm that had been her family's summer place since 1951.
 The result was a pastoral consciousness that came to affect nearly everything that Laura wrote.
 As a cultural historian, she studied the literary power of Elizabethan pastoral in her book Praise and Paradox, and later followed the pastoral thread in her studies of the Golden Age of Children's Literature.
 As a novelist, she juxtaposed Vermont and California in her young adult book Happily After All, and she used many themes of Elizabethan pastoral romance in her young adult fantasy The Island and the Ring.
-In her most recent novel, Return in Kind, and her upcoming collection of linked stories, Liar from Vermont, she has portrayed the world of Vermont summers.
+In her novel Return in Kind, and her collection of linked stories, Liar from Vermont, she has portrayed the world of Vermont summers.